JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/slow_mode.md

 ![Channel configuration / Slow Mode](/peertube-plugin-livechat/images/slow_mode_channel_option.png?classes=shadow,border&height=400px)

-This value will apply to all your channel's chatrooms.
+This value will apply as a default value for all your channel's chatrooms.

 Setting the value to `0` will disable the feature.

 Setting the value to a positive integer will set the period during which users will not be able to post additional messages.

+To modify the value for an already existing room, just open the room "configuration" menu (on top of the chat window), and change the slow mode value in the configuration form.

 ## For viewers